Zero-Tang/EDK-II-Library/README.md

 Make sure that LLVM and NASM directories are added to the `PATH` environment variable.

 ### Build using Python script
 You may use execute the python script to build EDK2.
+(Recommended since it can build almost all libraries in MdePkg)

 First, you should prepare the building environment:
 ```